aclai-lab/SoleLogics.jl/README.md

 The package is developed by the [ACLAI Lab](https://aclai.unife.it/en/) @ University of Ferrara.

-*SoleLogics.jl* lays the logical foundations for [*Sole.jl*](https://github.com/aclai-lab/Sole.jl), an open-source framework for *symbolic machine learning*, originally designed for machine learning based on modal logics (see [Eduard](https://eduardstan.github.io/)'s PhD thesis *'Foundations of Modal Symbolic Learning'* [here](https://www.repository.unipr.it/bitstream/1889/5219/5/main.pdf)).
+*SoleLogics.jl* lays the logical foundations for [*Sole.jl*](https://github.com/aclai-lab/Sole.jl), an open-source framework for *symbolic machine learning*, originally designed for machine learning based on modal logics (see [Eduard I. Stan](https://eduardstan.github.io/)'s PhD thesis *'Foundations of Modal Symbolic Learning'* [here](https://www.repository.unipr.it/bitstream/1889/5219/5/main.pdf)).

 ## More on Sole
 - [SoleData.jl](https://github.com/aclai-lab/SoleData.jl)